-Rental revenue represents revenue earned when the service has been provided.
-Revenue from the rendering of a service is recognised upon the delivering of a service to the customers.
+Rental revenue represents revenue earned when the service has been provided, which is straight line over the period of the lease.
+Revenue from the rendering of a service is recognised upon the delivery of a service to the customers.
+Where the company acts as an agent on behalf of a program provider, the management fees are reflected as income when the service is provided.
+The net surplus or deficit is return to the program provider and not reflected in the accounts.

 Grant income arising from an agreement which contains enforceable and sufficiently specific performance obligations is recognised when control of each performance obligation is satisfied.
-This generally the case for the monies received for the grant programs relating to the Company, of which the performance obligations are varied based on the agreement.
+This is generally the case for the monies received for the grant programs relating to the Company, of which the performance obligations are varied based on the agreement.